claudia-maria-dudau/Pac-Man/README.md

  Characteristics:
   - accessed via click from the principal menu
   - the top highscores update after every game end if the score of the player is higher than at least the last highscore in the top
-  - the top highscores (player name + score) are stored in the EEPROM memory of the ARDUINO UNO
+  - the top highscores (player name + score) are stored in the memory

  Sections:
   - Top 5 Highscores => player name + score shown in descending order
   - Back => goes back to the principal menu